Experience - Confidence - Compassion.

 Zack is a Hull High School graduate who followed his dreams into EMT and Paramedic school to become a Hull firefighter.
 He has spent over 5 years working on the front lines of public safety.
 He serves as a Firefighter/Paramedic in Hull and as an EMS Supervisor in Quincy, helping critical patients.
 Zack’s ability to connect with students and share real-world training builds their confidence when seconds count.

-Michael DaSilva, Instructor, Firefighter, EMT, RN Supervisor:
+Michael DaSilva, Instructor, Firefighter, Paramedic, RN Supervisor:

 Mike is a graduate of BC High and attended Northeastern University for his undergrad.
 After graduation, he attended Quincy College for his Registered Nursing Degree.
-Mike works as a nursing Supervisor at Suffolk County House of Corrections, as well as a full-time firefighter/EMT for the Hull Fire Department.
+Mike works as a nursing Supervisor at Suffolk County House of Corrections, as well as a full-time firefighter/paramedic for the Hull Fire Department.
 Mike's ability to relate to students from various professions instantly makes them feel at ease.

 Aiden Gibbons, Instructor Assistant, Student BC High (30):